Core Aerator vs Verticutter

-When you want to improve soil conditions, use a hollow core aerator.
-When you want to grow a lot of grass seed, use a verticutter.
-When you just have a few bare spots, use a rake.
-It doesn’t have to be complicated.
-In any case, every fall season, over seed your lawn with Grass Pad quality seed and fertilize with Loveland Renovator , Golf Course Starter or Loveland Supreme.
+When soil density needs to be improved, use a hollow core aerator; when you need to get maximum seed germination when large overseeding areas, use a verticutter.
+When you have a few bare spots, use a garden rake.
+It does not have to be complicated.
+In any case, every fall season, overseed your lawn with Grass Pad quality seed and fertilize with Loveland Renovator, Golf Course Starter, or Loveland Supreme.